GwgwP/AI-Projects/firstProject/README.md

 ## Class State
 <details>
   <summary> click to expand</summary>

 The `State` class is a representation of each state in the problem, embodying various attributes and methods to manage state transitions.
-Here's a breakdown of its components:
+Here's a breakdown:

 ## Attributes